 I will never judge you or your actions -- it is not my job -- and I will always aim for practical, actionable ways for you to heal.

 Your nervous system is simply not designed to encounter this much trauma.
-For many responders -- especially those who a high performers -- it becomes overwhelmed.
+For many responders -- especially those who a high performers -- your system becomes overwhelmed.

 We also know that childhood emotional or physical injuries prime our system to be on alert from an early age.
 Adverse Childhood Experiences are 100% not your fault, and are a very good predictor of post-traumatic stress injuries later in life.